BosEriko/nix/README.md

 ```sh
 nix-collect-garbage
 ```
-To reset your home-manager to a state from this repository you can run this command.
+To reset your home-manager to a state from this remote repository you can run this command.
 ```sh
 curl -sL https://raw.githubusercontent.com/BosEriko/nix/refs/heads/master/reset.sh | bash
 ```